Back to blog

 Conclusion

 Almost every business needs web scraping to analyze data and stay competitive in the market.
 Knowing the basics of web scraping and how to build a web scraper using Java can result in much more informed and quick decisions, which are essential for a business to succeed.
 In this article, we’ve seen two Java web scraping examples.
+In case you have a cURL command you'd like to replicate in Java, take advantage of this cURL to Java converter.

 If you already know Java, there may not be a need to explore any other language used for web scraping.
 Still, if you want to see how Python can be used for web scraping, we have a tutorial on Python web scraping.
 We also have a tutorials on web scraping with JavaScript and Node.js as well as scraping with Golang.
 All these articles should help you select the best programming language suitable for your specific needs.
 Lastly, don’t hesitate to try our own general-purpose web scraper for free.